iampopg/Brain_Lead/README.md

 ## ⚠️ Disclaimer

-This tool is for legitimate lead generation and validation purposes only.
+This tool is for legitimate lead generation and validation purposes only for marketers.
 Users are responsible for:

 - Complying with applicable laws and regulations
 - Respecting website terms of service